 Our Editing Workflow + GatherContent

 - Sometimes there can be many stages of draft revisions.
 You can always go back in time to look at past versions of the draft.
-If you would like to compare versions, make sure you click the small timepiece icon at the top right of the document when viewing a draft, and note the 'Showing' vs 'Comparing' notations for versions you're looking at.
+If you would like to compare versions, make sure you click the ••• icon at the top right of the document when viewing a draft.

-- Because we are a publication with editorial standards, our editorial team will decide on the final headline, subhead, edit and captions.
-We have the final word on what gets published on massivesci.com, but we work with you throughout the edit process to make sure we’re representing your story and the science as well as we can while inviting in as many types of readers as possible.
-After we close a draft (you’ll know when this is happening as you near the end of your draft revisions), we won’t make any further edits in GatherContent.
+- Our editorial team has the final word on the headline, deck, article contents and image captions.
+But we'll work with you throughout the edit process to make sure we’re representing your story and the science as well as we can while inviting in as many types of readers as possible.